chrismhodgson/nextjs-pfrac/data/_pages/competitions/fell-league.md

 header: competitions/fell-league.jpg
 order: 20
 ---
-#### The 2025/26 Fell League
+#### The 2026/27 Fell League

 The competition runs from 1 April 2025 to 31 March 2026.
 All first claim members' results in all FRA licenced senior races count towards the league &ndash; you get points for every race, without any limit, and you get more points the faster you run.
+If you are a second claim Penistone member for fell races and register for the race as Penistone your results will also count.

 All FRA licenced senior races count, which includes all 9 Trunces, Hartcliff Hill and Thurlstone Chase, as well as all the Club Championship Fell Section races, English Championships, etc.